The Ultimate Guide to Spanish Adjective Placement in Sentences

 But is it a “blue sky” or a “sky blue?”

-Ok, good.
-Now you’re ready to learn the most important rule about Spanish adjectives: place the adjective after the noun it modifies.
+In other words, you need to place the adjective after the noun it modifies.

-Here are some examples of Spanish sentences with adjectives.
-The adjectives that show this rule are bolded:
+Here are some examples of Spanish sentences with adjectives:

 Al cachorrito marrón le gusta a comer salchichas picantes.
 (The brown puppy likes to eat spicy sausages.)